patternfly/training-scenarios/react-components/table-intro/step1.md

 }
 </pre>

-So, here are two ways you could write the same columns definition:
+Here are two ways that the same columns definition can be written:

 As array of strings:
 <pre class="file">